falconeilario/data-portfolio/README.md

 - Is it generally more fuel efficient to drive in the city or on the highway?
 - What happens when the wheelbase gets larger?
 - Does a larger car mean more horsepower?

+For this task I used:
+- Python programming language
+- Pandas library
+- Matplotlib library
+- Seaborn library